-In early 1990, Richard’s stepfather confronted Diana with extremely embarrassing information about her past activities, obtained by a private investigator, employed by him.
-The revelations included such things as a legion of extramarital trysts, multiple abortions and a secret child that she had out of wedlock during her college years.
+In early 1990, my stepfather confronted my estranged wife, Diana, with extremely embarrassing information about her past activities even going back to her college years, obtained by a private investigator, employed by him.
+Many of them would have been immediate grounds for a divorce with the judge awarding me all assets.
 He threatened to pass on this information to me, unless she henceforth did as she was told.
 Immediately, he wanted the names and addresses of my friends and architecture clients in Virginia.
-He then informed her that he would pay her $35,000, if she would use her contacts with the occult to destroy my sources of income so completely that I would be forced to live with him and my mother.
+He then informed her that he would pay her $50,000 ($115,000 today) if she would use her contacts with the occult to destroy my sources of income so completely that I would be forced to live with him and my mother.

 My mother was persuaded by him to join this occult organization in 1989 by being told that it was a patriotic organization, which granted three wishes to all new members.
 She was led to believe that since all its members were good, Christian Republicans, God had granted them magical powers to fulfill these wishes, no matter how impossible they seemed.

-Meanwhile, Vivi who remained unknown to all of my family (Thank God!) was someone that rabid Middle Eastern mobs would have loved to stone to death and Medieval Christians would have burned alive at the stake.
+Vivi remained unknown to the rest of my family (Thank God!)
 Yet, from the first night we met, she did everything possible to booster my self-confidence and promote my businesses.
 She claimed that her kindness to me was because it made me better in bed . . . but she could not fool me.
 In her heart, she was an angel.
-Vivi also wanted to have my children . . . something that my legal wife for now, did not want to do.
+Vivi also wanted to have my children . . . something that my legal wife did not want to do.
 That essentially was the state of things at the beginning of 1993.

 The disappearing truck act